-(a) Interest rate risk
+Interest rate risk

-The BDC Financings, which totaled \$1,929 on December 31, 2023, are subject to floating market rates.
-Based on the floating rate debt outstanding, a 1% increase/decrease in interest rates would result in an increase/decrease in net loss attributable to common shareholders of approximately \$19 excluding the effect of income taxes.
+The Company's debt, which totaled \$1,103 on December 31, 2024, are subject to floating market rates.
+Based on the floating rate debt outstanding, a 1% increase/decrease in interest rates would result in an increase/decrease in net income attributable to common shareholders of approximately \$11 excluding the effect of income taxes.

-(b) Credit risk
+Credit risk

 The Company is responsible for reviewing the credit risk for each customer before standard payment and delivery terms and conditions are offered.
-The Company review consists of external ratings, when available, and in some cases bank and trade references.
+The Company's review consists of external ratings, when available, and in some cases bank and trade references.
 Management has established a credit policy under which new customers are analyzed for creditworthiness before the Company extends credit.
 The Company monitors its trade and other receivables aging on an ongoing basis as part of its process in managing its credit risk.